Orient Bay

 Until 1985 the area was undeveloped.
 The island suffered damage caused by Hurricane Luis in 1995, which was quickly repaired.
-The island also suffered considerable damage in 2017 by Hurricane Irma, which is slowing being repaired.
+The island also suffered considerable damage in 2017 by Hurricane Irma, which is slowly being repaired.

 The beach at Orient Bay has become the most popular beach on the island.
 A section of the beach at the south end is frequented by naturists.